ampyard/facequest/api-tutorial.md

 <br/>
 To create a folder with the given name where the reference photos can be uploaded.
 Maximum limit of reference photos per folder is 100, we use this API given in example.

-For the authorization we just need to have Email registered with Facequest.io, Secret token and Authorization token token “bearer”.
+For the authorization we just need to have Email registered with Facequest.io, Secret token and Authorization token <b>“bearer”</b>.

 *sample cURL request:*
 ```